Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MACHINE LEARNING SETUP

 \subsection{Regressor}

 In the previous subsection, we explained the methodology for identifying the most effective classifiers for each of the seven galaxy features.
-Here, we will develop regressor models for the SF subgroup of these features, as well as for $M_*$.
-We start by using the top-performing classifiers to initially sort the entire dataset into SF and Q galaxies.
-Due to the inherent imperfections of these classifiers, resulting in some Q galaxies being misclassified as SF and vice versa, we aim to enhance the regressor models' resilience.
-To achieve this, galaxies that are SF but were misclassified as Q are included in the training dataset for the regressors.
-This augmented dataset of SF galaxies identified both manually and through ML classification is then utilized to train the regressor models.
-The performance of each regressor is subsequently assessed on the subset of SF galaxies identified solely through ML classification.
+Here, we develop regressor models for the SF subgroup of these features, as well as for $M_*$.
+We start by using the results from the TPOT Classifier to sort the entire dataset into SF and Q galaxies.
+Because of the inherent imperfections of these classifiers, some Q galaxies may be misclassified as SF, and vice versa.
+We aim to enhance the resilience of the regressor models by including SF galaxies that were misclassified as Q in the training dataset.
+This augmented SF dataset, identified both manually and through ML classification, is then used to train the regressor models.
+The performance of the regressor is subsequently assessed on the subset of SF galaxies identified solely through ML classification.

-Now, we introduce several straightforward yet widely utilized methods for assessing the accuracy of regressor models.
+We introduce feature-wise TPOT regressors for assessing the accuracy of regressor models.
 Initially, we visualize the relationship between predicted and true values by plotting the former against the latter for the test dataset.
-For a model with perfect accuracy, all data points on the scatter plot would align with the $y=x$ line, indicating a one-to-one correspondence between true and predicted values.
-Deviations from this ideal are represented by points scattering around the $y=x$ line, with $y\neq x$.
+In a perfectly accurate model, all data points in the scatter plot would align with the $y=x$ line, indicating a one-to-one correspondence between true and predicted values.
+Deviations from this ideal are represented by points scattering around the $y=x$ line, with $y \neq x$.

-To quantitatively measure these deviations, we compute four key parameters, analogous to \cite{10.1093/mnras/sty1169}: mean deviation ($\mu$), root mean square (RMS) width ($\sigma$), regression score ($R^2$), and the Pearson correlation coefficient ($\rho$).
-Please note that unlike the method in \cite{10.1093/mnras/sty1169}, we calculate the absolute mean deviation.
-The mathematical formulations for these metrics, considering $x_i$ and $\hat{x}_i$ as the logarithms of the true and predicted values for the $i^{th}$ data point in a sample of size $N$, are given as follows:
+To quantitatively measure these deviations, we compute five key parameters, analogous to \cite{10.1093/mnras/sty1169}: mean absolute deviation ($\mu$), mean deviation ($\beta$), regression score ($R^2$), the Pearson correlation coefficient ($\rho$), and the slope ($\kappa$) of a linear fit to the scatter plot.
+We use the publicly available {\sc linregress} package from the {\sc scipy} library to generate the linear fit. $\kappa > 1$ indicates overprediction at the high end of the scatter plot and underprediction at the low end, while $\kappa < 1$ indicates the opposite.
+The mathematical formulations for these metrics, considering $x_i$ and $\hat{x}_i$ as the logarithms of the true and predicted values for the $i^{\mathrm{th}}$ data point in a sample of size $N$, are:

-where $<x>=\sum_i^N x_i / N$ and $<\hat{x}>=\sum_i^N \hat{x}_i / N$.
-These metrics are computed for all ML algorithms discussed in the previous section to understand the model accuracy comprehensively.
-Ultimately, the algorithm demonstrating the lowest $\sigma$ value is selected as the most suitable for our framework.